 - Provide follow-up care as needed so you can maintain good oral health

-We offer same-day appointments, including hours on Saturday.
+We offer same-day appointments.
 We even have an after-hours emergency pager.
 Call us now, and we’ll get you in as soon as possible: 704-285-0846.
 Our office is located at 201 Providence Road – not far from Novant Health Presbyterian Medical Center.

 Rest Easy With Our Team of Restorative Experts